Early voting for November election now underway at L.A. registrar’s headquarters in Norwalk

 Some other L.A.
 County vote centers will open on Oct.
 24, while all vote centers will be available beginning Oct.
 30.

-Registered voters can either vote in person or return their absentee ballot — which were due to be mailed out by Oct.
+Registered voters can either vote in person or return their absentee ballots — which were due to be mailed out by Oct.
 5 — at any vote center in the county.

-The operating hours will be 10 a.m. to 7 p.m. during the early voting period, and 7 a.m. to 8 p.m. on Election Day, which is Nov.
+The operating hours in Norwalk will be 10 a.m. to 7 p.m. during the early voting period, and 7 a.m. to 8 p.m. on Election Day, which is Nov.
 3.

-All centers will be following health and safety guidance set forth by the state and county public health officials.

 A map of voting centers can be found here.
 More information about early voting can be found here.